You need to have a consultation before having an abortion.

 During your consultation, you will:

-- be certified that your pregnancy will be no more than 12 weeks at the time of the abortion — you might be referred for an ultrasound scan to check how many weeks pregnant you are
+- be certified that your pregnancy will be no more than 12 weeks at the time of the abortion — you might be referred for a free ultrasound scan to check how many weeks pregnant you are

 - be asked about why you want an abortion and whether you're sure about your decision